 How to choose a domain name

 Your domain name is your business name tag on the web.
 It is important to choose something that represents your business and is easy to remember.
+To get your business online, this is the first step in making sure you have brand security.

 - Keep it short.
 Would you remember it if someone called it out to you?